grafana/timestream-datasource/docs/sources/_index.md

 ## Configuring the data source

 ### Authentication
 Depending on the environment in which it is run, Grafana supports different authentication providers such as keys, a credentials file, or using the "Default" provider from AWS which supports using service-based IAM roles.
 These providers can be manually enabled/disabled with the allowed_auth_providers field.
-To read more about supported authentication providers refer to [the Cloud Watch Data Source's documentation](https://grafana.com/docs/grafana/latest/datasources/aws-cloudwatch/aws-authentication/#select-an-authentication-method)
+To read more about supported authentication providers refer to [the AWS authentication section](https://grafana.com/docs/grafana/latest/datasources/aws-cloudwatch/aws-authentication/#select-an-authentication-method)

 ### IAM policies